 Click on the links below to learn more about testing costs, eligibility requirements and the GED test schedule.
 The test schedule is also available on line.

-To be eligible for the GED® test, individuals must be at least 17 years of age on or before September 1 and have officially withdrawn from school.
+To be eligible for the GED® test, individuals must be at least 17 years of age and have officially withdrawn from school.
 The cost of the complete battery of tests is $120; $30 per subject area.

 A current valid picture identification (driver's license or government ID) is required at the time of testing.

 Successful completion of the GED® results in a certificate of high school equivalency.
 See the schedule below under "GED® Test Preparation Sites" for further information and registration at the Jackson-Academic/Technical Center, Raymond, Utica and Vicksburg/Warren Campus.